ome/omero-documentation/CONTRIBUTING.md

 ## Suggesting a change

 * Fork the repository on Github.
 * Create a branch for your work.
-If you want to make changes in `/contributing` or for a future major version of OMERO, this should be based on the `develop` branch.
+If you want to make changes for a future major version of OMERO, this should be based on the `develop` branch.
 For changes for the current version of OMERO, base your branch on the latest `dev_x` branch e.g.
   `dev_5_0`.